 If you believe that police search powers have been abused in a case involving a search of your property, Guest Lawyers can help.

-Our experienced criminal lawyers offer free consultations to provide preliminary legal advice, which can clear up uncertainties regarding police search powers and devise an appropriate legal strategy for your case.
+Our experienced criminal lawyers offer initial consultations to provide preliminary legal advice, which can clear up uncertainties regarding police search powers and devise an appropriate legal strategy for your case.
 We can also act on your behalf should the matter appear before court.